wavefrontHQ/docs/pages/doc/csp_getting_started.md

 Here's how it works:

-1. Create a server-to-server app in VMware Cloud organization for your application that requires direct access to your service.
+1. Create a server-to-server app in your VMware Cloud organization.
 1. Save the OAuth 2.0 client credentials of the server-to-server app.
-1. Use the OAuth 2.0 client credentials with your application to retrieve an access token.
+1. Use the OAuth 2.0 client credentials for your application to authenticate with the service.

+  Access tokens are issued directly to your application.

 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html)